-Students will need a computer capable of accessing Canvas and watching the Echo360 lectures.
+If student is unable to attend class, students will need a computer capable of accessing Canvas and watching the Echo360 lectures.
 The computer and OS must be capable of running appropriate cross-compiler tools for programming the microcontroller.

 Grading Information